 AMD comes in two types: wet (exudative) and dry (atrophic).
 The dry type is more common than the wet form.

 When you have the dry form of AMD, the macula gets thinner as you age and protein deposits grow.
 These are called drusen.
 Researchers haven’t found a specific way to treat it.

-Your treatment choice will depend, among other things, on how advanced your condition is.
+Your treatment choice will depend, among other things, on how advanced your wet AMD is.

-This is the most likely treatment your doctor will recommend.
+This is the most likely treatment your doctor will recommend for your wet AMD.
 Your body makes a protein called vascular endothelial growth factor (VEGF).
 It helps you make new blood vessels.
 Because “wet” macular degeneration is a problem of abnormal blood vessels, doctors can treat it with drugs that block VEGF.

 You get these drugs injected into your eye after it has been numbed.

 Your doctor also may recommend you take supplements using something called the AREDS2 formula.
 It contains:

 “AREDS” stands for Age-Related Eye Disease Study.
 The study found that a certain combination of vitamins and minerals helped with both wet and dry macular degeneration.
 Researchers later tweaked the formula, giving it the name AREDS2.
 The supplements are in higher doses than a regular multivitamin.
 And you can’t get the benefit of these nutrients from the levels you get in your diet.

 AREDS are most helpful to slow down dry AMD.
 But if you have wet AMD in one eye and good vision and dry AMD in the other, the AREDS can slow down the AMD in the eye with good vision.